Resources

 The Association of Hidden Children recorded the memories of 350 witnesses between 1983 and 2003.

-From 2002 to 2005, under the leadership of Radio France and Yad Vashem, 70 Righteous among the Nations deliver their memories of war.
+From 2002 to 2005, under the guidance of Radio France and Yad Vashem, 70 Righteous Among the Nations share their memories of war.

 American Jewish Joint Distribution Committee